erwindeg/ultimate-async-stack/backend/assignments.md

 We are going to build a REST route GET /api/movies/:id to retrieve a single movie with the MovieService class

 ## 6. Search for movies REST
+### a)We will build a route GET /api/movies We use this to search for all movies
-We will build a route GET /api/movies?keyword=<keyword>.
+### b)We will build a route GET /api/movies?keyword=<keyword>.
 We use this keyword to search for movies using the public Observable<JsonObject> findMovies(String keyword) method.

-//TODO: Presentation about WS

 # 7. Websockets getting started
 [Websockets](http://vertx.io/docs/vertx-core/java/#_websockets)